devlikeapro/waha-docs/content/en/docs/overview/quick-start/index.md

 ---
 title: "⚡ Quick Start"
 description: "One page summary of how to start WhatsApp API."
-lead: "One page summary of how to start WhatsApp API."
+lead: "Step-by-Step guide to send your first message via WhatsApp API."
 date: 2020-11-16T13:59:39+01:00
 lastmod: 2020-11-16T13:59:39+01:00
 draft: false